KrishnaSindhur/scrapy/README.md

 There are two spider in scrape/spiders

-$ scrapy list
+$ scrapy list\n
-quotes
+quotes\n
-lyrics
+lyrics\n

-quotes is a name of one spider which scrapes quotes from  link 'http://quotes.toscrape.com lyrics is a name of ther spider which scrapes quotes from link 'http://www.metrolyrics.com/modest-mouse-lyrics.html
+quotes is a name of one spider which scrapes quotes from  link 'http://quotes.toscrape.com\n lyrics is a name of ther spider which scrapes quotes from link 'http://www.metrolyrics.com/modest-mouse-lyrics.html\n

 the output is stored in files